Best hybrid SUVs and hybrid 4x4s

 It's great to drive, though, and while the 120bhp power output from the 1.8-litre petrol engine and electric motor isn’t all that great, it’s about the same as some downsized diesel rivals, while the electric motor gives an instant burst of power from low speed to help with performance around town.

-The Niro was one of Kia’s first hybrids, and it chose an SUV body to package the 1.6-litre petrol engine, electric motor and battery combination in, as this arguably delivers more usability and style than a conventional hybrid model, which can still put some people that are looking for a conventionally styled car with ultra-low running costs off.
+The Niro was one of Kia’s first hybrids, and it chose an SUV body to package together the 1.6-litre petrol engine, electric motor and battery.
+This arguably delivers more usability and style than a conventional hybrid model, which can still put some people that are looking for a conventionally styled car with ultra-low running costs off.

 There's a lot to like with the Niro, though.
 With up to 83.1mpg and CO2 emissions as low as 86g/km, it’ll not only be a great family car that’s affordable to run, but its CO2 emissions put it in the 19% Benefit-in-Kind company-car tax band, so it’ll be cheap to run for business users.